The 4 Aspects

 – Adapts to others in conversation

-– Talks about universal, similar, and relatable experiences
+– Talks about universal, similar, and relatable experiences that feel “safe”

 – Dampens their own reactions to others; underexaggerates how others reacted when retelling events